-Our NSF-sponsored summer research program places you with a faculty mentor for a 10 week summer period spanning from late May to late July.
+Our NSF-sponsored summer research program places you with a faculty mentor for a 10 week summer period spanning from mid May to late July.
 From Georgia Tech in Atlanta Georgia, you'll design a research project, carry it out and present the results to the professors and students in a final symposium.
 You will receive a stipend amount of $5000, plus accommodations of individual bedrooms with shared kitchen facilities will be provided.

 Our faculty (in Civil & Environmental Engineering, Chemical & Biomolecular Engineering, Earth & Atmospheric Sciences, Chemistry & Biochemistry, and Biological Sciences) form a core group with a strong history of working together on joint research grants in this area, with the skills required to guide undergraduates in basic and applied research on multiple phases of chemical signaling processes.

-The Online Application Deadline is February 15th, 2016 at 5:00 PM Eastern.
+The Online Application deadline is February 15th, 2017 at 5:00 PM Eastern.
 The application process requires you to complete the following:

 + An Application Form